-Software used in PupilLab uses “dark pupil” detection method thus IR cameras must be able to capture video at specific range of IR spectrum, in this device it is 860nm wavelength.
-Each image captured by the IR camera is analyzed by open source PupilLab software.
+Software used in Pupil Lab uses “dark pupil” detection method thus IR cameras must be able to capture video at specific range of IR spectrum, in this device it is 860nm wavelength.
+Each image captured by the IR camera is analyzed by open source Pupil Lab software.
 Thanks to flexibility and extensibility of source code additional sensors can be added to this eye tracker.
 Additionally, in case of this research, to eye tracer simple luxometer was added as external sensor.

 The BH1603FVC Rohm analog current output ambient light sensor was used to determinate amount of light casted at pupil.
 It is device with compacted surface of 3.0 x 1.6 mm and spectral sensitivity close to human eye sensitivity.
 Sensor is capable of measuring ambient light in range of 0 - 1 000 lux on H-Gain Mode, 0 – 10 000 in M-Gain and 0 – 100 000 on L-Gain.
 To measure which range will be most suitable for conducted experiment the sensor was placed with 50cm range from LED lamp.
 This experiment gave values from 6 000 to 9 000lux , which contains in H-Gain range of sensor and in that mode sensor was calibrated.
 This sensor was placed near IR camera of left eye, and only this eye responses are recorder during the experiment.